 In many cases, our client’s greatest fear is they need to tear down walls and floorboards to find the problem.
 However, there are technologies available that can detect mold and moisture while mitigating damage to a home.

-Thermography is the use of an infrared imaging and measurement camera to “see” and “measure” thermal energy emitted from an object.
-High technology infrared thermography cameras are used to assist in finding moisture with little or no physical demolition of the premises and without disruption of the building’s occupants.
+Thermography is the use of an infrared imaging and measurement camera to see and measure thermal energy emitting from an object.

-Infrared thermographic inspection is a powerful non-invasive means of monitoring and diagnosing the condition of buildings.
-It provides immediate documentation of water damage to building materials.
-Moisture in building materials can destroy structural integrity and nurture mold and insect infestations.
+Infrared thermographic inspection is a powerful non-invasive way to monitor and diagnose the interior condition of a building.
+It provides immediate documentation of water damage on various building materials.

 Visual Mold Test

-If mold is growing in a home, we recommend the use of an industrial hygienist to conduct a mold spore count in the area affected, as well as 2 other control areas to test the quality of the air, and determine whattypes of mold are growing.
-The spore samples are sent to a laboratory for testing and the hygienist will be able to break the results down into the various fungal families and determine what quantities of mold are present within those families.
+Spore samples are sent to a laboratory for testing and the hygienist will be able to break the results down into the various fungal families and determine what quantities of mold are present within those groups.

-If you’re concerned about the health risks while waiting for experts, you may consider sealing off the suspect room in order to protect your family from harm and illness.
+If you’re concerned about health risks while waiting for expert remediation, you may consider sealing off the suspect room to protect your family or occupants.

 If you suspect you may have a mold problem, there’s no need to start tearing down walls.
 Getting reliable information about the problem is the first step toward fixing it.